 By whatever measure one chooses, the U.S. saving rate declined during the 1980s compared with the earlier post-war period.
 The personal saving rate (the saving done by households) declined from an average of 7.3 percent of disposable personal income during the 1960s and 1970s to 5.4 percent during the 1980s.
 This is attributable to several factors, in particular the stagnation in earnings during the 1980s, making any level of saving more difficult to achieve.
-Between 1950 and 1980 national saving (the sum of personal saving, business

-Between 1950 and 1980 national saving (the sum of personal saving, business saving and government saving) averaged between seven and eight percent of GNP, but since 1980 the rate has been about 5.5 percent.
+Between 1950 and 1980 national saving (the sum of personal saving, business saving and government saving) averaged between seven and eight percent of GNP but since 1980 the rate has been about 5.5 percent.
 During the 1980s more than half of the decline in the saving rate was due to government "dissaving" at all levels.
 In particular, large federal government deficits averaged nearly three percent of GNP in the 1980s, compared with less than one percent in earlier post-war decades.